 Data from the Pew Research Center.
 Note that Puerto Rico is a territory of the United States.
 The other places on the list are nations.

 Have students create a pie chart showing the percentages for each listed location, using “Other” for the remaining points.

 Download the world map.
 Print one for each student, or pair of students.
 Have students find the countries from the list above on the map.

 Using yarn or Wiki Sticks, students should connect the part of the pie chart to the location on the map.

-Encourage students to add their names to the country or country of their family’s origin if they have this information.
+Encourage students to add their names to the country or countries of their family’s origin if they have this information.